sejong-rcv/MLPD-Multi-Label-Pedestrian-Detection/README.md

 ```
 cd ..
-nvidia-docker run -it --name mlpd -v $PWD:/workspace -p {your_port}:8888 -e NVIDIA_VISIBLE_DEVICES=all --shm-size=32G mlpd /bin/bash
+nvidia-docker run -it --name mlpd -v $PWD:/workspace -p 8888:8888 -e NVIDIA_VISIBLE_DEVICES=all --shm-size=8G mlpd /bin/bash
 ```

 ## Dataset

 For Multispectral pedestrian detection, we train and test our model on the [KAIST dataset](https://github.com/SoonminHwang/rgbt-ped-detection), you should first download the dataset.
-By default, we assume the dataset is stored in `./src/data/kaist-rgbt`.
+By default, we assume the dataset is stored in `data/kaist-rgbt`.
 Please see more details below.

 We trained the model with Paired Annotations provided by [AR-CNN](https://github.com/luzhang16/AR-CNN).
-Download them and place them in the directory `./src/data/kaist-rgbt/`.
+Download them and place them in the directory `data/kaist-rgbt/`.

 ```
 <DATA_PATH>

++-- docker
++-- src
 +-- data
 |   +-- kaist-rgbt
 |   |   +-- kaist_annotations_test20.json